-HART, the National Trust's Heritage and Archaeology Rangers Team, is an exciting volunteer initiative set up in the Midlands to improve the Trust’s understanding of the archaeological sites under our care.
+HART, the National Trust's Heritage and Archaeology Rangers Team, is an exciting volunteer initiative set up to improve the Trust’s understanding of the archaeological sites under our care.
 It is a scheme involving teams of dedicated volunteers undertaking fieldwork and collecting information about the current condition of these important sites and buildings.

 What do HART Volunteers do?

 - Visit and explore archaeological sites cared for by the National Trust, ranging from earthworks to buildings

 - Go off the well-beaten track to explore and monitor some of the less well known archaeological sites